Ylianst/EMB-Serial/docs/SerialProtocol.md

 52 52 52 52 52                 - at 4800 bauds
 ```

 The software seems to be trying 4 different baud rates to see if the machine will answer on one of them.
 It's trying to send the "RF?" command.
 If the software gets back a "RF?" echo, it will start talking to the machine.
-The start sequence at 19200 bauds is:
+One the machine is detected, the start sequence at 19200 bauds is:

 ```
 RF?       - Just echoed back